 Asking the Right Questions

 I’m positive that much of our success with clients is because of the questions we ask at the beginning of any project.
-Our Search Marketing Discovery (click the link for a sample PDF) is eleven pages of questions, we’ve only included seven of those eleven pages … and I’ve heard many comments about them.
+Our Search Marketing Discovery is eleven pages of questions, we’ve only included seven of those eleven pages … and I’ve heard many comments about them.
 Comments like, “Do you want to know my blood type, too?” or “This is an awful lot of questions.
 Do I have to answer them all?”